 Others may find that a limited number of sessions is enough to provide a breakthrough or a particularly helpful insight into a challenge they are experiencing.
 As a therapist, one of my aims is to equip my clients with practical approaches, tools or techniques which they can apply themselves and benefit from long after the initial therapy has finished.

 CORE PROCESS PSYCHOTHERAPY

 Core Process Psychotherapy is the original mindfulness-based psychotherapy in the UK, and is accredited by United Kingdom Council for Psychotherapy (UKCP).
-It is an integrative approach that brings together knowledge from western psychology and neuroscience with understandings from Buddhism, and is one that people can benefit from whether or not they have any spiritual beliefs or interest in Buddhism.
+It is an integrative approach that brings together knowledge from western psychology and neuroscience with understandings from Buddhism, and is a modality that people can benefit from whether or not they have any spiritual beliefs or interest in Buddhism.
 Mindfulness practice has a growing evidence base and is gaining popularity across many fields of psychology.

-Core Process Psychotherapy is a holistic, embodied approach, and mind and body are understood to be profoundly interconnected.
+Core Process Psychotherapy is an holistic, embodied approach, and mind and body are understood to be profoundly interconnected.
 Whilst exploring issues in your life, you will be invited to tune into your body, bringing attention to the sensations, emotions and thoughts that arise, moment by moment.
 By bringing an open curiosity to how we experience ourselves, we can begin to see things ‘as they are’.
-Core Process Psychotherapy offers a space in which we can not only deepen our awareness and understanding of what is 'not working' in our lives, but can also begin to experience ourselves and our lives more positively and expansively.
+Core Process Psychotherapy offers a space in which we can not only deepen our awareness and understanding of what is 'not working' in our lives, but can also begin to experience ourselves more positively and expansively.